quintans/es-cqrs-bank-transfer/README.md

 This project has several moving pieces
 * MongoDB: the event store database
 * Account Service: the write side of things.
 This writes into the event store.
-* Pusher Service: Listens the event store for new events and publish them into a MQ.
+* Forwarder Service: Listens the event store for new events and publish them into a MQ.
 Only one instance will be running at a given time.
 * Balance Service: reads the MQ and updates its projection(s).
 The projections listeners will only be active in one of the instances.
 To guarantee that, we use distributed locking.
 * NATS: the message queue
 * Elasticsearch: the projection database